loganrmo/pearson-api/README.md

 Unofficial API that provides data about departures and arrivals at Toronto Pearson International Airport.
 Currently at version 1.0.0.

+### About
+As a developer and security engineer, I kept web security and systems security principles in mind during the entire development process.
+This was a hobby project that I wanted to use to learn about not only backend development and API design, but also API security and Secure Software Development.
+This repository is also stored on my HomeLab, where I am working on creating a CI/CD pipeline with SAST, DAST, secret scanning, and SCA/SBOM functionality.

+### Architecture
+The application consists of three parts:
+* API gateway and endpoints
+* SQL Database
+* Web scraping service

+The API gateway and endpoints are written in Node.js with Express.js.
+All sanitizing, querying, and validation is done on the server side (and written from scratch as a security exercise).
+The API can be queried and it retrieves information from the MySQL database.
+The MySQL database is updated once daily by the web scraping service, a tool I wrote in Python that scrapes the Pearson website.

+Each service is Dockerized and hardened, with `docker-compose` currently being used for orchestration.
+Secrets and credentials are managed through environment variables and the principle of least privilege is followed on all service accounts.

+In addition, an OpenAPI 3.0 spec is included.

 ### Usage
 An OpenAPI 3.0 Spec is included in the repository.